What is Human Development?

 B.A. in Human Development Degree at Pacific Oaks

 The B.A. in Human Development degree program offered at Pacific Oaks College provides prospective students with the opportunity to pursue human development careers in a variety of fields.
 The B.A. is offered in both in-person and online capacities.
 Pursuit of the B.A. in Human Development degree at Pacific Oaks allows students to choose from a variety of human development concentrations.
 These include concentrations in Social Change Early Childhood Education and Development,and Working with Adults.
 Within the B.A. in Human Development degree program, there is a place for prospective students looking to make an impact on their communities and achieve their human development career goals.

 M.A. in Human Development Degree at Pacific Oaks

 The M.A. in Human Development degree program offered at Pacific Oaks College is perfect for students looking to expand upon their knowledge and expertise in the expansive field of Human Development.
 The M.A.
 Degree program is offered in both in-person and online capacities.
 Perfect for students looking to take that next step in their human development careers.
 From Leadership in Education and Human Services, to Ecological Perspectives, to Social Change—the M.A. in Human Development degree at Pacific Oaks College will help to advance your exciting career.

 Frequently Asked Questions

-If you have additional questions about the human development programs at Pacific Oaks, visit our FAQ page where our faculty and admissions team have provided answers to some commonly asked questions.
+If you have additional questions about the human development graduate and undergraduate programs at Pacific Oaks, visit our FAQ page where our faculty and admissions team have provided answers to some commonly asked questions.